Friday, September 6, 2019

 “You’re right-handed, aren’t you?
 You want your right hand on top,” the commander explained as she switched the position of her grip on the hilt.
 “Good, good.
 Remember that the dominant hand guides the strike while the other provides leverage.
 It’s basic physics.
 Oh, and bend your knees, there you go.
 Keep your weight on the balls of your feet, be ready to move at any moment.”

 Once Terra had gotten the hang of the ready stance and some rudimentary blocks, parries, and strikes, Hyren began using his own sword to spar with her, very gently and very slowly, just so she’d get used to the rhythm of swordfighting and begin to understand the strategy involved.
-As this ponderous kind of practice was a no-brainer for him, he noticed Blynn picking up small potsherds and storing them in her belt pouch, and then shooting them at a spot on the wall she’d carved a small X into.
+As this ponderous kind of practice was a no-brainer for him, his mind wandered and he noticed Blynn picking up small potsherds and storing them in her belt pouch, and then shooting them at a spot on the wall she’d carved a small X into.
 She was a disconcertingly good shot.

-A sudden impact on his forearm bracer brought him back to the task at hand, and he looked back at Terra to see her clutching her sword close.
+An impact on his forearm bracer brought him back to the task at hand, and he looked back at Terra to see her clutching her sword close.
 “Oh no!
 I’m so sorry, did I hurt you?” she asked, chewing her lower lip.
 “I think I got carried away…”

 She stowed her blade and nodded, not looking fully convinced.
 Her eyes wandered down to his foot.
 “Is your leg okay?” she asked.